algorand/py-algorand-sdk/README.md

 ```

 #### revoking assets
-This transactino must be sent by the asset's clawback manager.
+This transaction must be sent by the asset's clawback manager.
 ```python
 from algosdk import account, transaction